datacarpentry/organization-geospatial/_posts/R/dc-spatio-temporal-intro/2016-01-12-SI04-intro-CRS-projection.md

 After completing this activity, you will:

-* The basic concept of what a Coordinate Reference System (`CRS`) is and how it impacts data processing, analysis and visualization.
+* appreciate the basic concept of what a Coordinate Reference System (`CRS`) is and how it impacts data processing, analysis and visualization.
 * Understand the basic differences between a geographic and a projected `CRS`.
-* Become familiar with the Universal Trans Mercator (UTM) and Geographic (WGS84) `CRS`s
+* Become familiar with the Universal Trans Mercator (UTM) and Geographic (WGS84) CRSs

 ## Things You’ll Need To Complete This Lesson

 To complete this lesson you will need the most current version of `R`, and preferably, `RStudio` loaded on your computer.

 ### Install R Packages